-- 1. The above amounts are net of internal transactions between Group companies. - 2.
-Most of the Group's sales revenue is recognized from contracts with customers.
-Revenue recognized from other sources is immaterial.
+1. The above amounts are net of internal transactions between Group companies.

 The Group is primarily engaged in business activities related to the manufacture and sale of goods or services in the Mobility, Healthcare, Food & Packaging, and Basic Materials segments.
 Revenue from these businesses is measured based on the consideration clearly stated in contracts with customers, and excludes amounts collected for third parties.
 The amount of sales revenue including variable consideration is included in transaction prices only to the extent that a significant reversal of accumulated revenue recognized is very unlikely to occur when uncertainties over the variable consideration are later dispelled.